 All members of school community to be careful and

-follow social distancing and hygiene guidelines outside school
+follow social distancing and hygiene guidelines on school site and outside school

 |To reduce the risk of Covid 19 outbreak within school community|